lee-vivian/land-trust/README.md

 # land-trust
 Not-for-profit land trust research project for the Weekapaug Foundation

-Analyzes data from eBirds to see the trends in bird sightings in Weekapaug, Washington County, Rhode Island over the years and in each season.
+Analyzes data from eBirds to see the trends in bird sightings in Washington County, RI and Rhode Island over the past decade (1999-2019) and in each season of the migration year.

 Seasons Include:
 * Spring Migration (Mar-May)